Explore one of Seattle's oldest neighborhoods, with hip restaurants, boutiques and cafes.

 3. Visit Ballard's cool restaurants

-Old Town Ballard is also bustling with chic restaurants.
-Their styled interiors are gorgeous and sophisticated.
+Old Town Ballard is also bustling with chic restaurants with gorgeous interiors.

-Try the Bastille Cafe (french), Stoneburner (mediterranean), Staple and Fancy (italian), Bramling Cross (gastropub), Gracia (mexican), Shiku Sushi, and the Ballard Annex Oyster House.
+Reserve a table at the Stoneburner (mediterranean), Staple and Fancy (italian), Bramling Cross (gastropub), Gracia or the Matador (mexican), or Shiku Sushi (pictured above).

-For a great night out, there's cocktail bars like the Noble Fur, or Little Tin Goods and Apothecary Cabinet, or Macleod's pub with malt whiskies and scotch cocktails.
+For a great night out, sample malt whiskies and scotch cocktails at Macleod's Scottish pub.
+Other popular cocktail bars include Noble Fur, or Little Tin Goods and Apothecary Cabinet.

 5. Load up on local produce at the Sunday Farmers Market